kody-abe/terraform/README.md

   _not_ a destination for application logs.
 The only reason why you may want to use a non-standard name is running multiple installations of Geopoiesis in one AWS account;

-- `min_capacity` (optional, default = `1`) - minimum provisioned read and write
-  throughput for application DynamoDB tables.
-All Geopoiesis tables and indexes are autoscaled with 70% target utilization, but autoscaling takes a while to kick in, so if you are expecting heavier load, it's better to specify a lower bound that is larger than 1;

 - `region` (required) - AWS region where resources are to be created.
 Remember it's a good practice to keep your storage and compute as close as possible;